|UCAS code||Typical offer||Length|

 In the final year you will take the final steps towards being a fully fledged biochemist by undertaking a substantial 20-week research project, giving you an opportunity to work with one of our many research groups in Biology or Chemistry and gain hands-on research experience.
-Based on the research and practical skills gained during years 1 and 2, you will choose a unique project, and carry this out independently with supervision by academic staff.
-Your research work is complemented by a choice of six specialist modules and research skills tutorials.
+Based on the research and practical skills gained during years 1 and 2, you will choose a project, and carry this out with supervision by academic staff.
+Your research work is complemented by a choice of specialist modules and research skills tutorials.

 In addition to the above you will also need to complete our online Academic Integrity module.
 This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 This module will:

 You will be taught mainly via a combination of lectures, practical classes and tutorials.
 Also, you will learn via group and individual project work.
 In the first year about 50% of your teaching will be provided by the Chemistry Department.
 The balance of your teaching will be in Biology with an emphasis on the molecular basis of life.